 Security is the highest priority for HIC.
 We consider the confidentiality, integrity and availability of our partners and citizens information critical in the services we provide.
 Since the nature of cybercrime continues to evolve, our security program and forward-leaning posture has expanded to address the changing threats.
 Our proactive security approach includes working with our state partners to identify and implement internal policies, hardware and software solutions, and industry-leading audit features that mitigate the security risks state government portals encounter.
 As a subsidiary of a publicly traded company that processes credit card transactions, HIC is held to the high security standards required by both the Sarbanes-Oxley Act (SOX) and the Payment Card Industry’s Data Security Standards (PCI DSS).
-HIC also participates in Cybertrust’s Security Management Program, an intense, invasive and arduous process that includes multiple components to measure our compliance with Cybertrust’s essential security practices.
+HIC also participates in NIC Security & Compliance Assessment program, an intense, invasive, and arduous process that includes multiple components to measure our compliance with NIC’s essential security practices.

 HIC Security Policy Overview